flybywiresim/docs/docs/fbw-a32nx/feature-guides/fuel-and-weight.md

 This page provides information on the A32NX weights configuration and insight on how to utilize and reference onboard/sim features to configure the aircraft appropriately for departure.

-!!! danger "Please do not touch values in MSFS Fuel & Weights window in the toolbar."
+!!! danger "Development Version - MSFS Fuel & Weights window in the toolbar"
+    We have blocked the UI elements in the MSFS fuel and weights window.
+However, the sliders in the MSFS window are movable but in a matter of 1-3 seconds the fuel and payload levels should return to the initial value.

+    **PLEASE NOTE** we have changed fuel and payload loading.

+    - Fuel: Now done via the [EFB](flyPad/dispatch.md#fuel-page).
+    - Payload: Done through the [W&B in the MCDU](#weights-and-balance)

 ### A32NX Configuration